Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 clang: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

 Oops!
-When clang tried to compile our `libaverages.a` library and `main.c` into
+When clang tried to compile the libraries `libaverages.a` and `main.c`
-one executable it wasn't able to find a bunch of symbols.
+into one executable it wasn't able to find a bunch of symbols.

 Remember those notes from earlier?
 That's what `rustc` was trying to warn
 about.
 When everything is statically compiled, **all** your dependencies must